top of page

-To improve the way life is experienced, the key is awareness added to a conscious commitment to implement some changes.
-Change Your Mindset by Rewiring your Brain - Part 1 explored how positive self-talk, self-compassion and gratitude improve the quality of your life.
-Part 2 describes other fundamentals to add to your routine to complete your journey into a more fulfilling life.
+The key to improving your mindset is working on self-awareness and committing to implementing the changes you want for yourself.
+Part 1 explored how positive self-talk, self-compassion and gratitude improve the quality of your life.
+Part 2 introduces other fundamentals to complete the journey into a more fulfilling life.

 Act of Kindness

 Everyone appreciates acts of kindness.
-However, an act of kindness should be completely selfless and done out of love and care.
+An act of kindness is selfless and done out of love and care.

 Being kind to others can make us genuinely happy in many different ways.
 Deciding to be generous or cooperate with others activates the area of the brain, responding to things we find rewarding and pleasurable.

-Even just reflecting on being kind in the past may be enough to improve one’s mood.
+Reflecting on being kind in the past can be enough to improve one’s mood.
 Likewise, helping others has more impact on one’s spirit than focusing merely on yourself.

 Remember there's no such thing as a small act of kindness.